Todd Linden: San Francisco Giants

 His first major league home run came on September 22, 2003, off Los Angeles Dodgers pitcher Kazuhisa Ishii.
 Linden, in only his 24th major league at-bat, became just the 12th player to hit a home run into the second deck at Dodger Stadium, which opened in 1962.
 On May 10, 2007, he was designated for assignment.

 Florida Marlins

 He was claimed off waivers by the Florida Marlins on May 18, 2007.
 The Marlins released him following the 2007 season.

 Oakland Athletics

 On November 21, 2007, he was signed by the Oakland Athletics to a minor league contract (Sacramento River Cats) with an invitation to spring training, but did not make the A's roster.
 On May 20, 2008, Linden was released by the Oakland A's.

 Cleveland Indians

-On May 27, 2008, Linden signed a minor league contract (Buffalo Bisons) with the Cleveland Indians and was assigned to their Triple-A affiliate, the Buffalo Bisons.
+On May 27, 2008, Linden signed a minor league contract with the Cleveland Indians and was assigned to their Triple-A affiliate, the Buffalo Bisons.
 He became a free agent at the end of the season.